This Day In Writing History

 Three years later, the United States Supreme Court overturned the Ohio State Supreme Court's ruling that Tropic of Cancer was legally obscene, making it possible for all of Henry Miller's novels to be published throughout America.

 Miller would marry three more times.
 His last great love was Brenda Venus, a young actress and dancer who had once posed for Playboy magazine.
 During the last four years of his life, he exchanged over 1,500 letters with Brenda.
 A book containing their correspondence was published in 1986.

 Henry Miller died in 1980 at the age of 88.

 Quote Of The Day

 "A book lying idle on a shelf is wasted ammunition.
 Like money, books must be kept in constant circulation...
 A book is not only a friend, it makes friends for you.
 When you have possessed a book with mind and spirit, you are enriched.
 But when you pass it on you are enriched threefold." - Henry Miller

-Today's video features a short documentary on Henry Miller called Dinner With Henry Miller.
+Today's video features a full length documentary on Henry Miller called The Henry Miller Odyssey.
 Enjoy!